LukeNeedham/FlowerPotRecycler/README.md

 You can of course also override the standard RecyclerView methods, like `onBindViewHolder`, to supplement or replace the provided behaviour.

-Within `DelegatedRecyclerAdapter` you can also override `featureDelegates` and the `positionDelegate`.
+Within `DelegatedRecyclerAdapter` you can also override the `positionDelegate`.

 # Updating RecyclerView Data